The Bankrate promise

 Getting paid is always worth celebrating, but where do you go to turn that celebration into actual cash?
-For around 6 percent of adults in the U.S., the answer is not a bank or a credit union.
+About 4.5 percent of U.S. adults have to find an alternative to banks or credit unions for doing so.
 This small portion of the population is often known as the unbanked, which means they do not have a traditional checking or savings account.
 Instead, they have to explore other ways to cash their checks and turn written amounts into real dollars.

 What is a check-cashing service?